Ellie Lister | Monday 14th September, 2020

 🤑 Reduce your corporation tax bill with limited company contributions

 Contributions into your pension through your limited company count as a business expense.
 Revenue - expenses = profit.
 You only pay corporation tax on your company profits.
-Therefore, offsetting your pension payments as a business expense can reduce your corporation tax bill by 19%.
+Therefore, offsetting your pension payments as a business expense can reduce your corporation tax bill by between 19-25% depending on the company profit amount.
 At Penfold, you can link both your limited company and personal bank account with your pension, to mix up your contributions and get the best of both worlds.

 📈 Compound interest is magical.